 - 1. Preserve and protect all natural vegetation in and along washes wherever possible. - 2.
-Landscape all engineered and constructed channels in a manner that helps to manage the storm flows and enhances the channel as a visual amenity for the site and communityand is consistent with the Towns Landscape Guidelines if located within the Right-of-Way.
+Landscape all engineered and constructed channels in a manner that helpsto help-to manage the storm flows and, if located within the Right-of-Way, enhances the channel as a visual amenity for the site and communityand is consistent with the Town's Landscape Guidelines-if located within the Right-of-Way.
 Concrete and rock surfaces should be kept to a minimum.
-If such materials are used, they should be formed and applied in a "natural" manner or designed to integrate with the onsite buildings. - 3.
+If such materials are used, they should be formed and applied in a "natural" manner or designed to integrate with the-onsite buildings. - 3.
 Rocks and boulders used in drainage facilities shall be native local source stone, river run cobble or crushed rock.